dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 "Hyperplane-Adversarial-Network" can perturbate those theta-weight values and attempt to guess the how the total score for the network will change.

+> "Welcome to Cracker Barrel!
+Come with me if you want to live, y'all!

 <a name="a-lack-of-irrational-non-deterministic-behavior-cripples-your-adversarial-signals-analysis" />